elboletaire/twbs-cake-plugin/readme.md

 [package on packagist](https://packagist.org/packages/elboletaire/twbs-cake-plugin)
 to know every available version.

-Latest version currently is `3.0.0-rc1`, but you can use `dev-master` to use the latest `master HEAD` version.

 ### Enabling the plugin

 After adding the plugin remember to load it in your `config/bootstrap.php` file: